AliceLR/megazeux/arch/msvc/README.txt

      rewrote it to rely on heap functions.

-CURRENT LIMITATIONS

-The PNG library was not tested for compatibility, and PNG screendumps are not enabled.
-This code should work, however.
-Edit config.h if you are interested.
-The appropriate headers and libraries should be added to msvc/Deps.

 OPENING THE PROJECT

 The pre-built project files can be found in "msvc.zip" in the top level of